 Sarcomas arise in either bone or soft tissue, including muscle, fat, blood vessels or other supporting tissues anywhere in the body.
 Bone sarcomas often appear in the long bones of the body or around the knee, shoulder or pelvis.
 Half of all soft-tissue sarcomas occur in the limbs, and 40 percent are located in the trunk and abdomen.
 They also can emerge in more visible places, such as the face or fingers.
 Prognosis differs depending on several factors – including the kind of sarcoma, its size, the age of the patient and the stage of the disease.

-Sarcoma affects one percent of the population, but it is not rare at Siteman.
-The Siteman Cancer Center has strong expertise in treating this form of cancer.
+Sarcomas may be rare in the general population, but they are not rare at Siteman.
+The Siteman Cancer Center has strong expertise in treating this form of cancer and other rare tumors.
 Depending on the type and location of the sarcoma, multidisciplinary teams work together to diagnose and devise the best treatment for your specific cancer.
 Core specialists include: musculoskeletal surgeons, medical, surgical and radiation oncologists, musculoskeletal and interventional radiologists, pediatric oncologists, gynecologic oncologists and sarcoma pathologists.
 These specialists meet weekly to evaluate treatment options for every sarcoma patient.
 Additional specialists brought in as needed may include a thoracic, otolaryngology, vascular or colorectal surgeon, neurosurgeon, vascular surgeon or physical therapist to improve patient survival and functional outcomes.